uhasker/getting-things-done-in-next-js/src/chapter5/01-react-components.md

 First, you can remove `App.tsx`, `App.css`, `index.css` and the `assets/` folder.
 We will not need these right now.

-Now replace the code in `main.tsx` with the following very simple task list:
+Replace the code in `main.tsx` with the following very simple task list:

 ```jsx
 import ReactDOM from 'react-dom/client';